 * Click here for rating key

-La Petite Grocery Restaurant Review: In an increasingly restaurant-rich part of Magazine Street in Uptown New Orleans, La Petite Grocery stands out for creative, well-executed cuisine.
-Chef Justin Devillier excels with French classics (don’t miss the crab beignets with aïoli) and a light touch.
+La Petite Grocery Restaurant Review: This circa 19th-century building that once sold “fancy groceries” experienced a rebirth when chef/owner Justin Devillier artfully transformed it into a quaint, uptown restaurant, with an eye-catching wall-long bar, nicely spaced tables and just enough local charm to display its enviable history.
+In an increasingly restaurant-rich part of Magazine Street in Uptown New Orleans, La Petite Grocery stands out for creative, well-executed cuisine.
+Chef Devillier excels with French classics (don’t miss the blue crab beignets with aïoli) and a light touch.
 Impeccable ingredients, many locally grown, are showcased in a polished but unpretentious manner on a seasonally updated menu.
-Appetizers might range from steak tartare to grilled octopus to ricotta dumplings.
-Among the entrées, we like the braised lamb shank with polenta, crispy shiitake mushrooms and lamb jus, and the “Louisiana bouillabaisse," which rotates off the menu from time to time.
-The wine list may not be as lengthy as those at some comparable restaurants, but the smart balance of domestic and European selections is well conceived.
-Look for a good line-up of by-the-glass choices, too, as well as several surprise offerings.
-For dessert, pastry chef Bronwen Wyatt's Louisiana cane sugar crème brûlée and the coconut tres leches cake with muscadine grape sorbet and salt-roasted peanuts will compete for your attention.
+Appetizers might range from steak tartare and grilled octopus to ricotta dumplings.
+Among the entrées, we like the pan-roasted beef tenderloin and the “Louisiana bouillabaisse," which rotates off the menu from time to time.
+The wine list is ambitious for such a small restaurant, but the smart balance of domestic and European selections is well-conceived.
+Look for a good lineup of by-the-glass choices, too, as well as several surprise offerings.
+From the ever-evolving dessert list by pastry chef Bronwen Wyatt is a Louisiana cane sugar crème brûlée and a coconut tres leches cake with muscadine grape sorbet and salt-roasted peanuts.